castai/terraform-provider-castai/docs/resources/node_template.md

 - `price_adjustment_configuration` (Block List, Max: 1) Configuration for adjusting instance type prices during autoscaling.
 Adjustments only affect placement decisions, not cost reporting. (see [below for nested schema](#nestedblock--price_adjustment_configuration))
 - `rebalancing_config_min_nodes` (Number) Minimum nodes that will be kept when rebalancing nodes using this node template.
 - `should_taint` (Boolean) Marks whether the templated nodes will have a taint.
+- `stop_enabled` (Boolean) Marks whether Storage Optimization (STOP) should be enabled for nodes created from this template.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only